danielchavarriao/TechDocExample/docs/index.md

-# Documentation for: DOC System
+# Documentation for: DOC System ,Daniel

 ---

-A DOC EXAMPLE FOR TESTING CHANGES IN GIT
+A DOC EXAMPLE FOR TESTING CHANGES IN GIT MADE BY ME

-test of lower case
+test of lower case a new text

 ---